kc3-lang/kc3/README.md

 #### Pattern matching and destructuring

+The C3 pattern matching principles come from Erlang and Elixir.

 All tag data structures in C3 can be pattern matched using the equal sign (`=`) against litteral values containing identifiers.
 All identifiers are supposed to be new bindings when using pattern matching